 - A project network diagram is a graphical representation of project activities, their flow, and their interconnections.

-- The 2 main types of project network diagrams are activity-on-arrow (AOA) and activity-on-node (AON) diagrams.
+- The 2 main types of project network diagrams are the activity-on-arrow (AOA) and the activity-on-node (AON).

-- The AON diagram is the standard nowadays and comprises a series of nodes, which represent activities, and arrows, which indicate the dependencies between those activities.
+- The PDM diagram is more common nowadays and comprises a series of nodes, which represent activities, and arrows, which indicate the dependencies between those activities.

-- To make an accurate project network diagram, it’s necessary to properly define the project activities and estimate their duration.
+- To make an accurate project network diagram, it’s necessary to properly define the project activities, estimate their duration, and establish their dependencies.

 What is a network diagram in project management?

-A network diagram in project management is a visual tool that depicts the entire project workflow.
+A project network diagram is a visual tool made of boxes and arrows that maps out the sequence of project activities and their dependencies.

 A project schedule is often shown in the form of a graph, such as a Gantt chart, a milestone chart, or a project schedule network diagram.